 1. All men are at risk for prostate cancer.
-It's recommended that all men above 50 and some men over 40 are screened for prostate cancer annually.
+It's recommended all men above 50 and some men over 40 are screened for prostate cancer annually.
 That's because it's the second most common form of cancer in men (after skin cancer) and is responsible for more than 30,000 deaths each year.
 This article can help you decide when it's smart for you to start regular prostate screenings.

 2. Prostate cancer can grow even with few signs or symptoms.
 Not all men will experience the same symptoms of prostate cancer.
-In fact, some men may develop it without recognizing any symptoms.
+In fact, some may develop it without recognizing any symptoms.
 Here are seven symptoms you should look out for.
 Regular screening helps catch those cases that present with few symptoms, mild symptoms, or symptoms that could be confused for another condition.

 4. Your doctor's office is equipped to minimize the transmission of COVID-19 during your prostate cancer screening.
 If you're worried about catching COVID-19 during a trip to your doctor's office, you're not alone.
-According to the CDC, more than 32% of people have delayed receiving routine health care due to the pandemic.
-It's important to remember that your practitioners at Reid Health are taking all of the necessary precautions to keep you and others safe, like using increased sanitation protocols and masking, and that COVID transmission in these settings is low.
+According to the CDC, more than 32% of people have delayed receiving routine healthcare due to the pandemic.
+It's important to remember your practitioners at Reid Health are taking all of the necessary precautions to keep you and others safe, like using increased sanitation protocols and masking, and that COVID transmission in these settings is low.
 Click here to learn more about how Reid Health is responding to the ongoing COVID-19 pandemic.